Zavarov/zav.jrc/README.md

 When creating a new instance of the `Client`, Guice will try to load the configuration files `UserAgent.json` and `Crendentials.json` from the root directory.

-Furthermore, the type of client can be specified by either using the `ScriptModule` or the `UserlessModule`.
+The form of access can be configured by using either the `ScriptModule` or the `UserlessModule`.
 For more information on a script and userless app, see [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).

-Access to the API is made available using *views*, an abstract overview over the different Reddit entities.
-Each view then contains methods reflecting individual API calls.
-See the [example](zav.jrc.example) project for reference.
+Access to the API is granted via the appropriate endpoint implementations (e.g. Subreddit.getHot()).
+Instances of those classes are created via Guice.
+Furthermore, the user can register listeners to subreddits, to be notified by changes, new submissions for example.

 ### Installing